 -

-Use social media as a way to keep your employees engaged and provide them with a space to interact with each other outside of work.
+Use social media as a way to keep your employees engaged and provide them with a space for internal communication outside of work.

 It’s clear to see how important the internet is for your business.
 But, as you well know, not all your company information should reside on the internet.
-That's where the other two types of networks come in handy.
+That's where the other two types of networks come in handy, particularly when considering intranet vs internet differences.

 Intranet Defined